 Welcome to the Resistance Lab research page.
-Lead by Dr Lennard Lee at the University of Birmingham, the lab focuses on cancer metastasis, genome engineering, development of novel animal models of disease and pioneering the use of next generation Sequencing.
+Lead by Dr Lennard Lee at the University of Birmingham, the lab focuses on the interaction between COVID-19 and cancer metastasis, genome engineering, development of novel animal models of disease and pioneering the use of next generation Sequencing.

-Our current research programs utilise the latest molecular techniques and models to gain an exquisite insight into cancer and disease.
+Our current research programs utilise the latest public health techniques, molecular techniques and models to gain an exquisite insight into cancer, COVID-19 and disease.

 Our research group is a research group at the Institute of Cancer and Genomic Sciences, University of Birmingham.

 The group was started by Dr Lennard Lee following his recruitment to Birmingham by Prof Ian Tomlinson from his previous post at the Wellcome Trust Centre for Human Genetics in Oxford.

 Lennard graduated from the University of Cambridge in 2005 (Natural Science Tripos (II) – Neuroscience).
 As part of this degree, he worked on the development of viral vectors for transgene deliver.
 Whilst at Cambridge he was awarded the Sun Hung Kai-Kwok Foundation Scholarship and Larmor Prize for “intellectual qualifications, moral conduct and practical activities”.